DD

 L'Eglise Clinet 2021 (barrel sample) 95-96p

 Tasted in April 2022.
 85% Merlot + 15% C. Franc.
 14% alcohol.
-Denis Durantou's daughters, Constance (in charge of tastings and receiving visitors) and Nöemie (the winemaker), continue their father's great work with grace.
+Denis Durantou's daughters, Constance (in charge of tastings and receiving visitors) and Nöemie (the winemaker), gracefully continue their father's great work.
 2021 here was dazzling.
-Traditionally tight with a strong backbone, plenty of morello cherries added a couple of violets and a few slices of black winter truffle.
-Mineral, vibrant and sophisticated.
+Traditionally tight with a strong backbone, plenty of morello cherries, violets, and a few slices of black winter truffle.
+Mineral, vibrant, and sophisticated.
 Sublime stuff.

-Tasted in May 2021.
+Tasted twice - last time in April 2023.
+Consistent notes.
 90% Merlot + 10% Cabernet Franc.
 14.4% alcohol.
-Classic stuff and no modern tweaks here.
-Powerful and concentrated, strong backbone, fat and dense on the palate (old vines), lot of minerality, great complexity, multilayered and excellent length, and long, long finish.
+Classic stuff, no modern tweaks here.
+Potent and concentrated, strong backbone, fat and dense on the palate (old vines), lot of minerality, great complexity, multilayered and excellent length, and long, long finish.
+This was from the barrel.
+After bottling, the wine is riveting and fulfills the big promises!
 Denis Durantous' two daughters, Constance and Nöemie, and the cellarmaster, Olivier Gautrat, did a fantastic job with the vintage!

 L'Eglise Clinet 2019 98-99p

 Tasted in November 2021.
 It was the last vintage made by Denis Durantou before he left for heaven in May 2020.
 90% Merlot + 10% C. Franc.
 14.5% alcohol.
-Very intense on the nose with black cherries, violets and black winter truffle.
-Also, a secondary aroma of grated dark chocolate.
-Succulent, vibrant and silky on the palate with great complexity and length.
+It is intense on the nose, with black cherries, violets, and black winter truffle.
+Also, there is a secondary aroma of grated dark chocolate.
+Succulent, vibrant, and silky on the palate, with great complexity and length.
 Persistent finish.
 Stupendous effort.

 L'Eglise Clinet 2018 98+p

 Tasted twice - last time in November 2021.
 Consistent notes.
 90% Merlot + 10% C. Franc.
-This wine had a huge concentration, strong backbone, fat and dense on the palate (old vines), a lot of minerality, great complexity, multilayered and excellent length, and long, long finish.
+This wine had a huge concentration, a strong backbone, was fat and dense on the palate (old vines), a lot of minerality, great complexity, was multilayered and had excellent length, and a long, long finish.
 Denis Durantou had always utilized traditional winemaking at his properties without modern tweaks.
 Amazing stuff.
 98+p.

 L'Eglise Clinet 2017 97p.

 Tasted twice - last time in November 2021.
 Consistent notes.
 90% Merlot + 10% Cabernet Franc.
-A textbook Pomerol wine with plenty of spicy black fruit, intense and creamy, fabulous complexity and depth, sophisticated and terrific structure and long finish.
-More elegance here than in 2018-2019.
+It is a textbook Pomerol wine with plenty of spicy black fruit, intense and creamy, fabulous complexity and depth, sophisticated and terrific structure, and a long finish.
+There is more elegance here than in 2018 and 2019 vintages.
 Stunning wine.

 L'Eglise Clinet 2016 (barrel sample) 98-99p

-Tasted in April 2017 - Denis Durantou hasn't done anything wrong in the 2016 vintage!
-This wine had an excellent ripeness and acidity, violets and black cherries everywhere, powerful, extraordinary complexity, great depth and was stunningly rich.
-Mega long aftertaste.
-Tremendous effort.
+Tasted in April 2017 - Denis Durantou has done everything right in the 2016 vintage!
+This wine had excellent ripeness and acidity, violets and black cherries everywhere, powerful, extraordinary complexity, great depth, and was stunningly rich.
+Mega-long aftertaste.
+This is a tremendous effort.

 L'Eglise Clinet 2015 98p

 Tasted twice - last time in April 2018.
 Consistent notes.
-In April 2016, It showed from the barrel an excellent ripeness and acidity, with black cherries everywhere, powerful, deep and stunningly rich.
+In April 2016, It showed an excellent ripeness and acidity from the barrel, with black cherries everywhere, powerful, deep, and stunningly rich.
 Bull's eye effort.
-Then two years later, I was delighted when Denis Durantou poured his magnificently delicious 2015 vintage into the glass at my kind request.
-Lots of tannin and sweet lack fruit, very creamy, deep and long.
-Fantastic wine and I'm delighted I've purchased a few bottles of it en primeur!!
+Then, two years later, I was delighted when Denis Durantou poured his magnificently delicious 2015 vintage into the glass at my request.
+Lots of tannins and sweet lack very creamy, deep, and long fruit.
+It's a fantastic wine, and I'm delighted I've purchased a few bottles of it en primeur!!

 L'Eglise Clinet 2014 (barrel sample) 96+p

 Tasted in March 2015.
-Denis Durantou, the magician winemaker at this highly regarded property, did make sublime wines in 2014.
-It's like he always brings out the best possible from the grapes, no matter how much weather conditions challenge him!
-Grand Vin (90% Merlot + 10% Cabernet Franc) had an excellent ripeness and acidity, black cherries everywhere, powerful, deep and stunningly rich.
+Denis Durantou, the magician winemaker at this highly regarded property, made sublime wines in 2014.
+He always brings out the best possible from the grapes, no matter how much weather conditions challenge him!
+Grand Vin (90% Merlot + 10% Cabernet Franc) had excellent ripeness and acidity, black cherries everywhere, and was powerful, deep, and stunningly rich.
 Bull's eye effort.

 L'Eglise Clinet 2013 (barrel sample) 94p